amun0905/de-Broglie-Bohm-theory-measurement-problem/README.md

-This reposiroty contains Amun Govil Lie's undegraduate essay in Philosophy of Physics, anwering the question "How satisfactory is the de Broglie-Bohm theory as a resoltion to the measurement problem?".
+This repository contains Amun Govil Lie's undegraduate essay in Philosophy of Physics, anwering the question "How satisfactory is the de Broglie-Bohm theory as a resoltion to the measurement problem?".

 Key points include:
 - **Resolution:** Bohmian mechanics avoids wave function collapse by maintaining deterministic evolution under the Schrödinger equation.